Marina Picciotto: Awards

 President Bill Clinton presented Picciotto with the Presidential Early Career Award for Scientists and Engineers at the White House in 2000.
 She received the Jacob P. Waletzky Memorial Award for Innovative Research in Drug Addiction and Alcohol Research from The Society for Neuroscience in 2007.
 Picciotto was elected as an AAAS fellow of the American Association for the Advancement of Science in 2014, and was elected to the National Academy of Medicine in 2012.
-In 2019, Picciotto was among 11 scientists awarded the National Institutes of Health’s Pioneer Award.
+Picciotto was elected President of the Society for Research on Nicotine and Tobacco, for the 2018-19 term.
+In 2019, Picciotto was among 11 scientists awarded the National Institutes of Health's Pioneer Award.
 That same year, she was awarded the Bernice Grafstein award for advancing the careers of women in neuroscience.
+She received the Andrew Carnegie Prize for Mind and Brain Science in 2020 and she was awarded the Langley Award for Basic Research on Nicotine and Tobacco in 2021.
+Picciotto was inducted into the American Academy of Arts and Sciences in 2024 for her work in the field of neuroscience.